-The first thing to remember is there is no real reason why you can’t go away as long as you prepare carefully and plan everything in advance.
+The first thing to remember is there is no real reason why you can’t go away as long as you prepare carefully and plan everything in advance to make your trip more enjoyable and comfortable..
 Below are some general tips to help you travel with confidence.

 Method of Transport